 Resources: Panchatantra Short Stories in English for Kids

-Click on the images below to download Panchatantra Stories:
+Click on the images below to download Panchatantra Stories with pictures:

 The word Panchatantra comprises 2 words- Pancha and Tantra.
 “Pancha” means five and “Tantra” implies principles or practices.